 - The organisation’s willingness to tolerate risks of that kind.

 Determining the cost effectiveness of further treatment involves the application of cost benefit analysis.
-This should include the consideration of all costs and ancillary costs (dis-benefits) as well as all the benefits and ancillary benefits (advantages).
-If most of the costs or the benefits are unlikely to be experienced within the first year or so then it may be necessary to discount them to allow the assessment to be made ‘in today’s money’.
+This should compare the all the advantages (all the benefits and ancillary benefits) with all the disadvantages (all the costs and ancillary costs) of each option.
+If most of the advantages or the disadvantages are unlikely to be experienced within the first year or so, and if the advantages and disadvantages can be quantified, then it may be necessary to discount them to allow the assessment to be made ‘in today’s money’.

 We help our clients identify possible options for risk treatment and then test each of these using cost benefit analysis.